jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

 `Symbol.getPortType (symbolModel : Model) (portID: CommonTypes.PortId)`
  - Returns if port is input or output.

+`Symbol.isLabel (model : Model) (pos : XYPos) (sId : CommonTypes.ComponentId) : (XYPos * CommonTypes.PortId) Option`
+ - Returns an option if the user clicked on a port label or not

+`Symbol.extractComponents (symModel: Model) : Component list`
+- Converts the model from a Symbol list to an ISSIE Component list

 `Symbol.isPort (symbolModel : Model) (portCoords: XYPos)`
  - Returns Option type indicating if mouse has clicked down on port.
 Called by Sheet.
  - `Some (portCoords: XYPos * portID: CommonTypes.PortID)`